Printing with white color or white in combination with CMYK requires detailed file preparation according to the following guidelines:

 White 3D, printed in UV technology, creates a distinctly tactile structure, giving the project a unique spatial effect and elegance.

-White 3D - file preparation rules
+White 3D - File Preparation Rules

 • The project should be prepared in one color (K 100%) - all objects and texts.